 What is our goal?

 Send out a mailing inviting your prospects as well as your existing clients to stop by and say hello.
 Don’t forget a “call to action” in your mailing.
 This is some type of incentive for them to come by.
-A free gift, a drawing for a cool prize, etc. Try to do the mailings approximately 2 weeks before the show.
+A gift, a drawing for a cool prize, etc. Try to do the mailings approximately 2 weeks before the show.

-Give-away and prizes.
+Giveaway and prizes.

 Follow up right after the show.
 Very important!

-Make sure you take the time to follow-up with each and every visitor who came to your booth (that’s why it is so important to get their contact information).
+Make sure you take the time to follow up with every visitor who came to your booth (that’s why it is so important to get their contact information).
 You have spent a lot of time and money to get their information, don’t make the mistake that many trade show participants do and stop the communication process after the show is over.
 Your timely thank you can have a great impact on their impression of you and your company.
 Don’t waste that opportunity; you may not get it again.